Connect with others who understand.

 When some people are diagnosed with amyloidosis, they may worry that certain lifestyle choices caused the disease.
 However, amyloidosis is not known to be linked to any lifestyle factors.
 Your risk of amyloidosis is not affected by:

-• The things you eat, including how much protein you eat
+• What you eat, including how much protein you eat

 • How stressed you feel